ardatan/graphql-mesh/.changeset/stupid-plums-fail.md

 "@graphql-mesh/fusion-runtime": minor
 ---

-Change transportEntry and executionRequest in onSubgraphExecute hook
+Change executionRequest in onSubgraphExecute hook and use one transportKind argument instead of spreading it